List of all-female bands

 This is an alphabetized list of notable all-female bands, of all genres, and is a spin-off list from the all-female band article.
 It is an overview of notable all-female bands that have their own articles.
 A band is a group of musicians who are organized for ensemble playing.
 An all-female band is a band which has consisted entirely of female musicians for at least three-quarters of its active career.

 This article only lists all-female bands who perform original material that is either authored by themselves or authored by another musician for that band's use.
-All-female tribute acts, cover bands and vocal groups, are not included.
-Fictional all-female bands, such as those created for scripted television programs, are also not included.
+Therefore vocal groups (girl groups) are not included.
+All-female tribute acts, cover bands and fictional all-female bands, such as those created for scripted television programs, are also not included.